During Rosetta’s prolonged interplanetary expedition, reliable communications between the spacecraft and the ground were essential.

 - distribution of the scientific data received from the spacecraft to the Rosetta scientific community and the Principal Investigators.

-A Science Operations Centre will also be located at ESOC during the active phases of the mission.
-Its task will be to coordinate the requests for scientific operations received from the scientific teams supporting both the orbiter and the lander instruments.
+A Science Operations Centre coordinated the requests for scientific operations received from the scientific teams supporting both the orbiter and the lander instruments.

-Lander operations will be coordinated through the German Aerospace Research Centre (DLR) control centre in Cologne, and the scientific control centre of CNES, the French space agency, in Toulouse.
+Lander operations were coordinated through the German Aerospace Research Centre (DLR) control centre in Cologne, and the scientific control centre of CNES, the French space agency, in Toulouse.

 Signals are transmitted and received in two radio frequency bands: S-band (2 GHz) and X-band (8 GHz).
-The radio signals, travelling at the speed of light, will take up to 50 minutes to cover the distance between the spacecraft and Earth!
+The radio signals, travelling at the speed of light, took up to 50 minutes to cover the distance between the spacecraft and Earth!

-ESA is building another 35-metre parabolic antenna at Cebreros in Spain.
-It will begin to operate in 2005 providing further coverage for Rosetta.
+ESA's 35-metre parabolic antenna at Cebreros also provided further coverage for Rosetta.

-During the mission, the rate at which data can be sent from Rosetta to Earth will vary from 10 to 22 000 bits per second.
-However, the rotation of the Earth means that real-time communications will not always be possible.
+During the mission, the rate at which data could be sent from Rosetta to Earth will varied from 10 to 22 000 bits per second.
+However, the rotation of the Earth meant that real-time communications were not always possible.

-The spacecraft will be visible from the New Norcia antenna for an average of 12 hours per day.
-In addition, there will be several periods of communications black-out when the spacecraft passes behind the Sun.
+The spacecraft was visible from the New Norcia antenna for an average of 12 hours per day.
+In addition, there were several periods of communications black-out when the spacecraft passed behind the Sun.

-To overcome these breaks in communication, Rosetta’s solid-state memory of 25 Gbits capacity is able to store all scientific data and then transmit them to Earth at the next opportunity.
+To overcome these breaks in communication, Rosetta’s solid-state memory of 25 Gbits capacity was able to store all scientific data and then transmit them to Earth at the next opportunity.